RohitNegi1719/Thread-Library/README.md

      ```

 3. **Example:**
-   - The provided `main` function demonstrates the usage of the thread library.
+   - The provided `main` function in `cooperative_threads.c` demonstrates the usage of the thread library.

-4. **Functionality:**
-   - Threads are created using `create_thread`.
-   - Threads are scheduled and switched using `scheduler`.
-   - Threads can be run, suspended, resumed, or put to sleep using various functions.
-   - The status of threads can be shown using `show_status`.
-   - Threads are deleted using `delete_thread`.

 ## Limitations

-- This library is a simple implementation for educational purposes and hence lacks the features and performance of more robust threading libraries like pthreads.
+- It lacks the features and performance optimizations of advanced threading libraries.

+## Notes

-- The library uses a timer signal (`SIGALRM`) for context switching between threads.
+- Threads are scheduled using a timer signal (`SIGALRM`) for context switching.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.